< Back

 Principal vs Agent?
 GAAP Revenue Recognition Criteria (ASC 606)

 Should you report revenue gross as a principal or net as an agent?
 GAAP revenue recognition criteria related to principal vs agent determination is changing under ASC 606 because of the issuance of ASU 2016-08, Principle versus Agent Considerations (Reporting Revenue Gross versus Net).
 I needed this guidance because I was very confused by a recent purchase I made on Walmart’s website.
+Using this “real-life” example, this post explores the new revenue recognition criteria related to principal vs agent determination under ASC 606.

 The email clearly states the item “ships from Incredible Cellular LLC.”
 I was confused.
 Who the heck did I buy these headphones from?
 I picked Walmart figuring if I ran into any problems they always refund your purchase “no questions asked.”
 However, the fine print clearly said: